CommerceExperts/searchhub-docs/docs/smartsuggest/service-integration.rst

 V3 Response
 ^^^^^^^^^^^

-This version delivers a list of suggestions, where each suggestion is a rich object that also has some meta data attached to it.
+This version returns suggestions as structured objects with associated metadata, rather than plain strings.

 **Response**:

-The response is a JSON array consisting of rich objects that contain an additional payload for every autosuggestion query.
+The response is a JSON array of suggestion objects.
+Each object contains a payload with additional metadata related to the autosuggestion query.
-The payload might contain the following keys:
+The payload may include the following keys:

 meta.matchKey
-  The actual text that was searched and matched.
-Especially for untypical queries matching one of the cluster variants, this will yield a complete list of queries.
+  The actual text that was matched during the search.
+For unusual queries that match one of the cluster variants, this value may reveal the full set of related queries.
-  The main purpose of this value is debugging. meta.matchGroupName
+  This field is mainly intended for **debugging purposes**.

+meta.matchGroupName
-  Corresponds to the group names as described for the v1 request. meta.weight
+  The name of the match group, corresponding to the group names described for the **v1 request**.

+meta.weight
-  This will be set to the internal weight of that suggestion.
-That's the weight the suggestions are ordered, unless the match-type won't give an extra penalty. type
+  The internal weight assigned to the suggestion.
+Suggestions are ordered by this weight, unless the match type introduces an additional penalty.

+type
+  The type of suggestion.
 Currently, the only supported value is *keyword*.
-In case you add another data source to the suggest index, this could be something like "product" or "category". redirect
+  If additional data sources are added to the suggest index, other values such as ``product`` or ``category`` may appear.

+redirect
-  The redirect URL, configured for the query over the searchHub-UI. **Optional** omitted if no redirect exists.
+  The redirect URL configured for the query in the searchHub UI. **Optional** this field is omitted if no redirect is configured.
-  If this value is given, it's recommended to redirect directly to that URL and avoid an unnecessary request to your search backend.
+  If present, it is recommended to redirect directly to this URL to avoid an unnecessary request to the search backend.

 Additional fields per record:

 recommendedProducts
-  A list/array of record objects with ``sku`` and a ``data`` map with the product-data fields ``title``, ``image``, ``brand`` and ``link``. scopes
+  A list (array) of record objects.
+Each record contains a ``sku`` and a ``data`` map with product fields such as ``title``, ``image``, ``brand``, and ``link``.

-  Optional list of "scopes", which can be categories, brands or other relavant refinement to the according suggestion.
-For example "jeans" could come with the scopes "for women" and "for men".
+scopes
+  An optional list of scopes that further refine the suggestion, such as categories, brands, or other relevant attributes.
+  For example, the suggestion ``jeans`` could include scopes like ``for women`` or ``for men``.

-  If searchHub does not deliver that data or "scope expansion" is activated on searchHub side, this list is always null.
+  If searchHub does not provide this information, or if **scope expansion** is enabled on the searchHub side, this field will be ``null``.

 .. code-block:: json